cxchan1/BeastKeeper/README.md

 ```
 ## Get the App
 If you don't want to run on your local machine then download this app ios(https://itunes.apple.com/app/apple-store/id982107779) or android (https://play.google.com/store/apps/details?id=host.exp.exponent&referrer=www) and either scan QR code or input your email/phone from this page (https://expo.io/@cxchan/BeastKeeper) then you should access to the App itself.

+## Time

+5 hours: Experienced with Expo and coding the App
+2 or 3 hours: Tried to get build release on Expo and Documentations(Image and Video)